broke-protocol/broke-protocol/docs/BreakingChanges.md

+## 1.39
+?> This Update adds runtime interior cloning and deletion for modding use, and also updates how UIs are cloned and destroyed.
+Some extra modding functionality on players and equipables added as well.

+### API
+* Unity physics naming changes with related to velocity and drag (angular and linear)
+* ShEntity.Grounded replaced with InWater and Ground Properties
+* SceneManager.Instance.ClonePlace()
+* SceneManager.Instance.DestroyPlace()
+* SvPlayer.VisualTreeAssetClone()
+* SvPlayer.VisualElementRemove()

+### MODDING
+* Custom UIs are no longer constructed automatically
+  * Call SvPlayer.VisualTreeAssetClone() to clone custom UIs by name with an optional parent parameter
+* Player jump height is now a moddable property
+* Equipable Attach Bone is now a moddable property ('RightHand' by default)

 ## 1.38
 ?> This Update generally appends onto the API but it does still change some methods outlined below.
 Most important is the new ShTrain class and physics overhaul that might affect some old mods.